countable-web/open-source-corporation/product/engineering/DJANGO.md

 ## Read 2 Scoops of Django

 This book contains a lot of great practices, which we _almost_ universally agree with.
+In particular.
+  * Fat models, skinny views.
+Put more logic and code in Model methods, if it's relevant to that model specifically.
+Avoid large amounts of code in views.

 ## Patterns

+### Imports

+Certain files in Django should only import from other certain types of files.
+For example, `urls.py` should really only import from `views.py` (and `utils.py`).

 ### Models